ShaunCurtis/Blazr.Demo.Components/Documents/Building-A-Base-Component-Library.md

         this.StateHasChanged();
         return Task.CompletedTask;
     }

-    protected override void BuildRenderTree(RenderTreeBuilder builder) { }
 }
 ```

 It inherits from `BlazorBaseComponent` and implements `IComponent`.

-1. It has a fixed `SetParametersAsync`.
-It's not `virtual` so you can't override it.
+1. It has a fixed `SetParametersAsync`: it's can't be overridden.
 2. It has no lifecycle methods.
 Simple components don't need them.
 3. It doesn't implement `IHandleEvent` i.e. it has no UI event handling.
 If you need any, call `StateHasChanged` manually.
 4. It doesn't implement `IHandleAfterRender` i.e. it has no after render handling.
 If you need it, implement it manually.